Snehashish1609/couponverse-api/README.md

 ### ToDos

 - refactor how db operations occur, use interfaces
+- use interface for coupon type?
+- unit tests
+- better database schema?
 - better way to handle details per coupon type
 - more logs (debug, info, and error)
 - clean-up testing code